Webinar Q&A: The Science Behind CleanTech®

 How much water is used during one 12-second cycle?

-6/10ths of a gallon is used in each wash cycle, 75% less water than a manual handwash.
+6/10ths of a gallon is used in each wash cycle.
 An important note to make is that when washing your hands manually about 60% of the water used never even touches the hands.
 With CleanTech® 100% of the water used touches your hand and assists in pathogen removal.

 How is no water wasted using CleanTech®?

 With traditional manual handwashing methods, much of the water used actually goes down the drain as you're scrubbing your hands for the proper length of time.
 With a CleanTech® system 100% of the water used touches the hands, so zero water is wasted.